web2py/py4web/docs/chapter-07.rst

 ``commit`` and ``rollback``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The insert, truncate, delete, and update operations aren’t actually
+The insert, truncate, delete, and update operations aren't actually
 committed until py4web issues the commit command.
 The create and drop
 operations may be executed immediately, depending on the database
 engine.